 GVS: How is Pakistan Navy developing its capacity to tackle current and future challenges in the Indian Ocean region?

-GVS: All of this requires capacity building, what are your initiatives in terms of major procurement and modernization programmes for Pakistan Navy?
+GVS: All of this requires capacity building, what are your initiatives in terms of major procurement and modernization programs for Pakistan Navy?

 In addition, we are also constructing 8 Hangor Class Submarines with Chinese support.
 We are now focussing on enhancing our long-range Air Anti-Submarine ASW and Anti Surface Warfare (ASuW) capability through induction of modern air platforms.
 In addition, we are modernizing our existing Fleet of warships.